 Nestled at the far southern end of the Tri-Villages, Salvo boasts public-access beachfront on both sides, with pounding surf to the east and serene sound waters to the west.
 Visit Salvo Beach and the Salvo Day Use Area to enjoy sunning, surfing, swimming, boating, birding, or just strolling by the shore.
 Plus, be sure to drop by the Pea Island Art Gallery (27766 NC Highway 12), where the works of more than 100 gifted local artists are on display year 'round.

 The Tri-Villages Are Just the Beginning

 You'll discover a world of adventure in the NC Outer banks.
+Experience the tranquil charm of the Tri-Villages on Hatteras Island, where pristine beaches, serene surroundings, and exciting watersports await just miles away from your Outer Banks vacation rental.
 Pack your bags, gather your family, and head off to our magical coast.